Every spending situation is unique. SingSaver assembles the ‘Best For‘ list, so you can decide what’s best for you.

 – 30+ authorised workshops islandwide

-*Indicative annual premium for a 35-year-old married male driver with clean driving record, five years of driving experience and 50% NCD, driving a Mazda 3 1.6 (A) registered in 2018
+*Indicative annual premium for a 35-year-old married male driver with clean driving record, five years of driving experience and 50% NCD, driving a Mazda 3 1.6 (A) registered in 2018.
+Prices quoted are before the discounts offered by the providers.

-Annual premium: From $994.19 (based on driver profile and car above)
+Annual premium: From S$825.24 (based on driver profile and car above)

 Why it’s good: Car insurance providers do insure ‘young and inexperienced drivers’, but impose a much higher excess (amount you pay out of pocket for repairs) if they are involved in an accident.
 This might be off-putting for young drivers and newbies who just got their licenses.